garamond13/L4D2-Damage-Mod-SDKHooks/README.md

 Advanced version has seperate modifiers for friendly damage and enemy damage.
 Simple version has a single modifier for both.

+## Note

+It requires config with key values.

 ## Changelog

 Version 3.1.0 (simple)